FILMOSOPHY

 "In short, I want to reach the point where people say of my work, that man feels deeply and that man feels subtly."

 This fragment of a letter that Van Gogh wrote to his brother Theo in 1882 exquisitely illustrates the painter's drive to create in spite of all the obstacles he encountered in his short life.
-It was also used at the end of a unique, new film called Loving Vincent
+It was also used at the end of a unique, new film called Loving Vincent and left me in tears after the screening.

 by Paulina